giovanniboscu/continuous-section-field/README.md

 ---

-The library is designed with a **"self-documenting code"** approach.
-For developers and engineers who wish to dive deeper into the mathematical implementations or extend the library's functionality:

-* **Well-Commented Source**: The main file `section_field.py` is extensively documented with internal comments, docstrings, and explicit assumptions.
-* **Inline Instructions**: Every core function (from the Sutherland-Hodgman clipping to the Gaussian quadrature integrals) includes a description of its input parameters and expected physical units.
-* **Developer Friendly**: You can find detailed explanations of the vertex-mapping logic and the stiffness matrix assembly directly above the respective function definitions.

----

 ## Worked Example: Continuously Tapered T-Beam
 This section demonstrates how to model a structural member where the geometry transitions smoothly between two different T-profiles.